-Many weeds, like the common dandelion and plantain, are protected by their basal rosettes because the leaves make it harder to pull the plant from the ground.
-The leaves give way, long before the root pulls lose.
+- Many weeds, like the common dandelion and plantain, are protected by their basal rosettes because the leaves make it harder to pull the plant from the ground.
+The leaves give way long before the root pulls loose.

-Some perennial plants form only temporary basal rosettes, for one reason or another.
-They eventually send up a stem with additional leaves and the basal rosette may disappear completely.
-These include: harebell (Campanula rotundifolia), oxeye daisy (Chrysanthemum leucanthemum), whorled stonecrop (Sedum ternatum), and Yarrow (Achillea millefolium),
+Some perennial plants form only temporary basal rosettes.
+They send up a stem with additional leaves and the basal rosette may disappear completely.
+Plants that grow temporary basal rosettes include harebell (Campanula rotundifolia), oxeye daisy (Chrysanthemum leucanthemum), whorled stonecrop (Sedum ternatum), and Yarrow (Achillea millefolium).